bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-static-analysis-check.md

 encoded as `CXXMethodDecl`s which encapsulate (not much suprisingly) declarations of methods in C++.

-The filter we need would first need to ctahc method declarations and then then refine that to only methods declared `virtual`.
+The filter we need would first need to catch method declarations and then then refine that to only methods declared `virtual`.
 As first filter we use the `methodDecl` matcher,